SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - Where the CICD should takeplace in this branching strategy ? in Dev in Feature branch only and why ?
 - Code is same across all environments, but configuration is different.
 - Configuration should be dettached from the code, since we are storing config in SSM Parameter.
-- Once we got succeeded in merging code into the main branch, we can deploy into higher environments like QA, SIT, UAT, and PROD
+- What if we got succeeded in merging into the main branch for DEV ?
 - What if we success in DEV and failed in QA ?
-- We are following feature branching strategy, we have main branch as long live branch, anything otherthan main branch we call it as feature branch, developers will work in feature branches, they will do CICD in feature branch itself, once it is successful they will raise PR, based on the discussions PR will be approved and from the main branch, we do deployment into the higher environments QA, SIT, UAT, PROD.
+- We are following feature branching strategy.
 - If we got emergency, we can just test in "DEV" and then directly go for the "PROD"
-- You will have ".git" folder in every repo, it stores all the information of git like tracking, metadata, objects etc. Everything will be stored in this folder only.
+- What is ".git" folder where you can see in every repo ?
 - What is merge conflicts in git ?
 - PULL before PUSH is the best strategy to avoid conflicts among the developers